duckfuss/duckfuss.github.io/CallumIsWrong.md

 ### Income inequality
 - If you're black and you have the same degree as a white person, you will on average end up with 27.1% less income
 - **How** is that not evidence for prevelant institutional racism?
+  - ‼️maybe allah isn't all that akbar after all eh‼️

 [^1]: https://dictionary.cambridge.org/dictionary/english/institutional-racism
 [^2]: https://www.met.police.uk/SysSiteAssets/media/downloads/met/about-us/baroness-casey-review/update-march-2023/baroness-casey-review-march-2023a.pdf